tony-quoctuan/redux_demo/README.md

 So now that you have a working image gallery using React.

+## What is wrong with React state

+Using `state` built in React components is very tempting, but when application gets more complex and lots of parts have to communicate with each other debugging it becomes really hard task.
+It’s difficult to see the data flow and how various components communicate.
+In React, components can easily communicate with their children by passing them props, and children can talk back by callback functions, but what if we need to notify neighbour or some faraway component?

-# What is Redux?
+## What is Redux?

 - Redux is a framework that controls states in a JavaScript app.
 According to the official site: `Redux is a predictable state container for JavaScript apps.`
 - There are many states in an app that will change depending on time, user behavior, or a plethora of different reasons. `Thus, if we consider an app as the process to change its own state, the view a user sees is how the states are presented.`
 - We can use Redux to manage any kind of application state, providing we stick to the following guidelines:
-    1.Our state is kept in a single store
+    + Our state is kept in a single store.
-    3. Changes come from actions not mutations
+    + Changes come from actions not mutations
 For example, in a TODO list app, when we create a new todo item, we actually changed the state of an app from one without that TODO item to one with the TODO item.
 In addition, because the app’s state has changed, and the view is how a state is presented, we will see the new TODO item in our view.
 - At the core of a Redux store is a function that takes the current application state and an action and combines them to create a new application state.
 We call this function a reducer.